|

 help?

-Then Eowyn wrote and Legolas cried, simultaneously, "The
+Then Eowyn wrote rapidly, and Legolas cried out, simultaneously,

 "Eowyn and I originally thought there was a third person